dhiaBenHmida/MyPortfolio/README.md

 The portfolio supports English and French.
 The language preference is saved in `localStorage` and persists across sessions.

-Toggle languages using the language switcher in the header (🇬🇧 EN / 🇫🇷 FR).
+Toggle languages using the language switcher in the header (EN / FR).

 ## Performance